Source: Traditional, collected by Maid Karpeles, published by Peter Kennedy in English Dance & Song, February 1948. Vol XII. No. 1

 There are lot of common elements between these early forms of Part 1, and the one that Maud Karpeles collected, with various moves being modernised, e.g. Turn becomes Swing.
 The original Ladies' Chains would have been with an Allemande Left rather than a Courtesy Turn.

-Basically it would appear that, originally, "Circassian Circle" just referred to the formation, and therefore had the same meaning as "Sicilian Circle".
+Generally "Circassian Circle" just referred to the formation, and therefore had the same meaning as "Sicilian Circle"; any moves would do.

 For further reading see: